CastroForGeorgia/GA-5/content/_campaign/welcome-hub/rules/content-standards.md

 ---

-**Let’s make this campaign readable, beautiful, and powerful—for everyone.**
+**Let's make this campaign readable, beautiful, and powerful—for everyone.**